 The International Standard on Sustainable Event Management, ISO 20121 was developed in order to encourage the event industry to employ sustainability practices.
 This international standard also helps organizers and enterprises to identify the impact of an event and reduce those that have a negative effect on the environment.

 It is imperative for enterprises to measure the environmental impact of their events and meetings and should understand their diverse impact as this is also a factor taken into consideration by most event sponsors, visitors as well as participants.
 One of the pillars of corporate social responsibility initiatives is the environmental impact of all activities of the enterprise.
 There are a plethora of ways through which meetings can be organized in a sustainable manner while remaining cost-effective as well.

 A number of enterprises today are implementing preventative measures to ensure meetings at events are organized in an eco-friendly manner.
 The first step is to identify the negative impact of the meeting and providing strategies to reduce the same.
 A number of event management companies are adopting measures to ensure that event meetings are sustainable.
 Additionally, measures are also being increasingly taken by aware participants and vendors to refrain from practices that can harm the environment.
 Technology, which has equally been a boon and a bane can also be one of the solutions.
 Does the term meeting automation seem familiar?

-Stay tuned for our next blog to know how meeting managers can ensure sustainable meetings!
+Check out our next blog to know how meeting managers can ensure sustainable meetings!